lsst/rsp_lsst_io/docs/guides/getting-started/get-an-account.rst

       - You are forwarded to your selected institution.
       - Log on as you normally would.
       - If your institution has additional authentication steps (such as 2FA) you will have to complete those too.
-      - At this point the RSP wii detect that you do not already have an established account and start the onboarding flow
+      - At this point the RSP will detect that you do not already have an established account and start the onboarding flow.

    4. Onboarding flow: Identity provider selection